 However, it's difficult to understand the responsibility these institutions bear without awareness of why they exist.
 Land-grant colleges and universities were established in 1862 with the passage of the first Morrill Act.
 The Morrill Act reflected a growing demand for agricultural and technical education in the U.S. While institutions had begun to expand their traditional classical curriculum, higher education was still widely unavailable to many agricultural and industrial workers.

 The U.S. needed a system that provided a practical education that was relevant to daily lives.
-The Morrill Act, and the institutions it generated, served that purpose by allowing members of the working class to obtain a liberal, yet practical, education.
+The Morrill Act, and the institutions it generated, served that purpose by providing access to a practical, quality education for all.

 This mission is perfectly in line with the university's initiative to become a Top 50 public research university by 2025.
 K-State offers both in-state and out-of-state students more than 250 majors and options, ensuring each student finds an outlet for success.
 Additionally, both undergraduate and graduate students have numerous opportunities for research.
 Many of our students have their research published even before they graduate.